distanceworkshops/distanceworkshops.github.io/mrds-jan-2020.md

 ---

-# Workshop: distance sampling when animals are missed at zero distance, January 2021
+# Online workshop: distance sampling when animals are missed at zero distance, January 2021

 ## Overview